+⊠ ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019.

+o TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\\\ to \\\\\\

+Commission file number 001-06351

+OR

-ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 r the fiscal year ended December 31, 2017.
-OR o T FRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number 001-6351 A. Full title of the plan and the address of the plan, if different from that of the issuer named below: The Lilly Employee 401(k) Plan The Savings Plan for Lilly Affiliate Employees in Puerto Rico В. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office: Eli Lilly and Company Lilly Corporate Center Indianapolis, Indiana 46285
+A. Full title of the plan and the address of the plan, if different from that of the issuer named below:

+The Lilly Employee 401(k) Plan

+B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office:

+Eli Lilly and Company Lilly Corporate Center Indianapolis, Indiana 46285